 Tel: 021 441 2727

-The fight against invasive alien plants (IAPs) is spearheaded by the Working for Water (WfW) programme, and is administered through the Department of Environmental Affairs.
+The fight against invasive alien plants (IAPs) is spearheaded by the Working for Water (WfW) programme, and is administered through this Department.
 Every year the programme employs around 30 000 people, mostly from poor communities.

 Find the “Working For/On Programmes / EPWP/NRM” pages under the “Projects and programmes” option on the website

-Other government departments involved include the Departments of Trade and Industry, Science and Technology, and provincial departments of government.
+Other government departments involved include the Departments of Human Settlements, Water and Sanitation; Trade, Industry and Competition; Higher Education, Science and Technology; and provincial departments of government.

 Find the comprehensive lists under “Consultants” at www.invasives.org.za.